BJP workers marching to West Bengal secretariat clash with police

 The West Bengal Bharatiya Janata Party's march to the state secretariat, Nabanna, turned violent on Thursday as BJP workers clashed with cops in Kolkata.

-The BJP workers were marching towards the Nabanna as part of their 'Nabanna Cholo Abhiyaan' to protest against the alleged killing of its workers.
+They were marching toward the Nabanna as part of their 'Nabanna Cholo Abhiyaan' to protest against the alleged killing of its workers.

 The police reportedly used teargas and water cannons to disperse the crowds.